-CC1101 is highly suited for FHSS or multichannel systems due to its agile frequency synthesizer and effective communication interface.
-Using the packet handling support and data buffering is also beneficial in such systems as these features will significantly offload the host controller.
+CC110L is highly suited for FHSS or multichannel systems due to its agile frequency synthesizer and effective communication interface.

 Charge pump current, VCO current, and VCO capacitance array calibration data is required for each frequency when implementing frequency hopping for CC1101.
 There are 3 ways of obtaining the calibration data from the chip: